§ 158.013 INSPECTION BY REGULATORY COMPLIANCE DEPARTMENT.

 (d) Occupied dwelling units upon the consent of the tenant or the landlord when subject to a warrant issued by a court of competent jurisdiction.

-(5) The landlord of a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment shall make all exterior areas, interior public areas, and all vacant dwelling units of the complex available to the Regulatory Compliance Department for inspections at all reasonable times.
+(5) The landlord of a multi-family dwelling complex, nursing facility, assisted living facility, or lodging establishment shall make all exterior areas, interior public areas, and all vacant dwelling units of the complex available to the Regulatory Compliance Department for inspections at all reasonable times.

 (a) Is delivered in person to the landlord, owner, or property manager; or